 WHO IS THIS FOR

-Procedures might take longer on people who have previously undergone breast augmentation surgery.
+Treatment duration can vary depending on whether you have previously undergone breast augmentation surgery.

-Success rates are very high as this is a relatively simple cosmetic procedure.
+But, areola reduction success rates tend to be high since this is a relatively simple cosmetic procedure.

 POTENTIAL RISKS & SIDE EFFECTS